分子科学研究所

 Selected Publications

-2. K.Kato, S.Yanaka, and H.Yagi, “Technical basis for nuclear magnetic resonance approach for glycoproteins”, Experimental Approaches of NMR Spectroscopy II (The Nuclear Magnetic Resonance Society of Japan ed.), Springer Nature Singapore, pp.169-195 (2025)
+5. K.Kato, S.Yanaka, and H.Yagi, “Technical basis for nuclear magnetic resonance approach for glycoproteins”, in Experimental Approaches of NMR Spectroscopy II (The Nuclear Magnetic Resonance Society of Japan Ed.), Springer Nature (Singapore), pp.169-195 (2025)

 Lab Staff